JingPoo/vue-hotel-BookandManage/README.md

 # vue-hotel-BookandManage

-A practice hotel website with room searching, filtering and in-time managing.
+A practice hotel website with member login and room booking, room search and filtering, real-time API data management with admin account.